 Leon Levine Endowed Scholarship Fund (1990)

 Established in 1990, this fund provides financial assistance to a qualified and deserving student seeking admission to Country Day.
-In addition to the aforementioned criteria, consideration is given to students of racial minority.
+In addition to the aforementioned criteria, consideration will be given to students who will enhance our efforts to increase diversity and inclusion on campus.

 Lower School Endowed Scholarship Fund (1984)